tejab41097/NodeJS-RESTful-APIs/README.md

 node js
 angular cli
 npm
-mongoDB in localhost
+mongoDB in localhost.
 if trying to connect mysql then mysql server is also needed.

 # Steps
--First download this project
+-First download this project.
+Install nodemon globally using npm install -g nodemon.
 -Run npm i to download all dependancies (using cli)